 Not all solar panels are created equal.
 Different brands offer different longevity and performance.
 Here’s a quick comparison of some popular ones:

-Solar panels are a long-term investment, and understanding their lifespan can help you make informed choices about your energy needs.
+Solar panels are a long-term commitment, and knowing their lifecycle can help you manage long-range planning for energy consumption.

 Degradation Rates and Their Impact on Solar Panel Performance